 UBW Partnership Fellow | Site Visit February 28 - March 2, 2019 // Residency #1 September 23 - 28, 2019 // Residency #2 February 15 - 22, 2020

-MANCC welcomed Minneapolis-based artist Ananya Chatterjea back to Tallahassee for the first of two residencies following her March 1-2, 2019 site visit to further her work Fires of Lost Homes.
-Her residencies are the second set in a three-year partnership program with the Urban Bush Women Choreographic Center Initiative’s (CCI) Choreographic Fellowship program.
-CCI utilizes a two-pronged approach that advances the work of individual women choreographers from the African, and in the case of Chatterjea, Indian Diaspora while bringing about systemic change in the field of dance.
-Chatterjea’s site-visit helped familiarize her with the MANCC staff and their specific roles in support of residency artists, MANCC’s facilities within FSU’s School of Dance, and the possibilities of research that then took place during her fall residency and will continue when she returns in February.
+As part of a partnership with Urban Bush Women’s (UBW) Choreographic Center Initiative’s (CCI) Choreographic Fellows Program, MANCC welcomed Minneapolis-based artist Ananya Chatterjea to Tallahassee for a March 2019 site-visit, followed by residencies in September 2019 and February 2020 to further develop her work Fires of Lost Homes.
+Her residencies marked the second of three sets of residencies in this three-year partnership program with the UBW CCI, which utilizes a two-pronged approach that advances the work of individual women choreographers from the African, and in the case of Chatterjea, Indian Diaspora while bringing about systemic change in the field of dance.
+Supported by UBW, Chatterjea’s March 2019 site-visit helped familiarize her with the MANCC staff and their specific roles in support of residency artists, MANCC’s facilities within FSU’s School of Dance, and the possibilities of research that then took place during her fall and spring residencies.

 Situated at the intersection of contemporary Indian dance and social justice, Chatterjea’s work with her company, Ananya Dance Theatre, fuses tradition with innovation.
 In her explorations into how traditional and contemporary forms and structures meet, Chatterjea places great emphasis on footwork.
 She seeks to push the form forward by asking, for example, how to incorporate bells, which her company dancers do not wear on their ankles as they would in more classical forms.
 In the past, she has avoided using bells because of the traditional symbolism they carry.
 However, she is newly interested in figuring out how she can incorporate them into her contemporary work as an additional exploration into sound and vibration.